WejdanMjd/neural-estimators-for-sst/README.md

 This project develops a **simulation-based inference pipeline** for learning parameters of a **spatio-temporal Gaussian Random Field (GRF)** using a **Neural Bayes Estimator (NBE)**.

 The model is designed to infer underlying physical parameters from simulated **Sea Surface Temperature (SST)** fields, capturing both **spatial correlation** and **temporal dependence**.

 ---

+## 🌍 Why This Matters

+Understanding spatio-temporal dynamics of sea surface temperature is essential for climate modeling and environmental monitoring.
+This work demonstrates how modern neural inference methods can replace expensive traditional statistical approaches.

+---